spaceninja/dnd-adventures/src/adventures/history-channel/part-1.md

 ### Arena Contestants

 The other “contestants” have survived for some time in the Arena and see the characters as fresh meat.
-Although they all use the [**Gladiator**](https://www.dndbeyond.com/monsters/gladiator) stat block, emphasize that the contestants vary wildly in appearance and weaponry.
+Although they all use the same stat block, emphasize that the contestants vary wildly in appearance and weaponry.
 They have been plucked from a wide variety of times and cultures.
 You might describe one as wearing a barbarian’s loincloth and swinging a battleaxe, while another is wearing a formal suit and fighting with a sword cane.

 ### The Arena